theopensourceway/guidebook/EDITORIAL.md

 - [ ] Material submitted is a complete draft
 - [ ] Authors have submitted text in English
-- [ ] Author has submitted all art and indicated proper attribution
+- [ ] Authors have submitted all art and indicated proper attribution
 - [ ] Material passes a basic plagiarism check

 ### To enter Subject Matter Review